mcmah309/mcmah309.github.io/_posts/2025-06-11-patterns-for-modeling-overlapping-variant-data-in-rust.md

 - Pattern matching may result in more code duplication across branches
 - Rigid separation becomes problematic - difficult to accommodate new types with different field combinations which often requires restructuring when the API evolves

-## Approach 4: Enum as Top Level with Complete Structs
+## Approach 4: Enum With Complete Structs

 This approach puts the enum at the top level, with each variant containing a complete struct: